sahiliamsso/docs/source/installation-guide/index.md

 |----------|------------|-------------------|----------------|
 |       2  |    4GB     |   40GB            |  64 Bit        |

+!!! note
+    If you plan on installing Shibboleth (for outbound SAML) and Asimba (for inbound SAML), we recommend that your server or VM have at least 8GB of RAM.

 !!! warning
     Please only post installation issues to [Gluu Support](https://support.gluu.org) if all the above requirements are met!